 We can look at elements like taste, smell, texture, and intensity.
 Good food and wine pairing will balance strong or harsh elements and amplify enjoyable characteristics.

-With an undesirable combination, a wine may overpower the delicate spices of a meal or an acidic meal will make a wine taste flat.
+Author Note: With an undesirable combination, a wine may overpower the delicate spices of a meal or an acidic meal will make a wine taste flat.
 If you like spicy food opt for lower alcohol wines as high alcohol increases the burn.

 Think about a recipe for meaty chili.
 Ingredients like beef and kidney beans complement each other because they both contain umami.
 When combined they amplify their savory flavors to create a delightfully hearty meal.